ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    v03 - v04

-   * Remove constraint of using machine learning for service impact analysis and replace machine learning with algorithmic techniques.
+   * Remove constraint of using machine learning for service impact assessment and replace machine learning with algorithmic techniques.

    * Replace root cause with probable cause based on IETF 122 NMOP Session Discussion.